agradus/OpenLdocs/docs/documentation/guides/rule_services_usage_and_customization_guide.md

 **Note:** When using a user’s own service class instead of the one generated by default, the original method must be defined for each method with variations.

-**Note:** The result of the original calculation can be retrieved in the same manner as for all variations, by using the special `Original calculation `ID in code as `org.openl.rules.project.instantiation.variation.NoVariation.ORIGINAL_CALCULATION.`
+**Note:** The result of the original calculation can be retrieved in the same manner as for all variations, by using the special `Original calculation `ID in code as `org.openl.rules.project.instantiation.variation.NoVariation.ORIGINAL_CALCULATION`.

 #### Predefined Variations